 J.M.
 Abercrombie, one of the early members and later President of the cooperative's Board, said, "Lamar EMC just about rejuvenated the farm business and became the livelihood of farm people.
 You could get to talking and never quit talking about how much Lamar EMC means to us country folks."

 Lamar EMC began with 357 members, 144 miles of power line, and 2 employees.
-We now employ 56 people and provide service to more than 15,000 members in nine counties: Bibb, Coweta, Crawford, Lamar, Meriwether, Monroe, Pike, Spalding, and Upson.
+We now employ 64 people and serve more than 16,000 members in nine counties: Bibb, Coweta, Crawford, Lamar, Meriwether, Monroe, Pike, Spalding, and Upson.

 Southern Rivers Energy, which changed its name from Lamar EMC in 2005, is governed by an elected Board of Directors who represent the membership in the business of the cooperative.
 The cooperative's office is headquartered in Barnesville, GA.